What is your communications strategy?

 - Include a call to action near those icons like “Like us on Facebook” and “Follow us on Twitter”

-- Include a “subscribe to newsletter” widget in the sidebar of every page.
+- Include a “subscribe to newsletter” prominently on the homepage and somewhere on every page.

 - Include a call to action near the newsletter subscribe widget.

-- Consider including widgets in the sidebar that show your latest Tweets or Facebook updates.
+- Consider including widgets that show your latest Tweets or Facebook updates.

 - If you blog, prominently display RSS/subscribe icons towards the top of the blog